Call for Proposals

 - As needed, meet with your campus Office of Institutional Effectiveness about data to support the inquiry.

-- Summarize findings in a final report and submit the report to the Faculty Development by May 10th, 2021 and make the project link available for other faculty to access or to be posted on the FD website.
+- Summarize findings in a final report and submit the report to the Faculty Development Coordinator by May 9, 2022 and make the project link available for other faculty to access or to be posted on the FD website.
+Summarize findings and submit a 1-2-page report to Faculty Development by May 9, 2022.
+Submit the final report and make the project link available for other faculty to access or to be posted on the FD website by June 6, 2022.

-- Prepare a zoom workshop to share its outcomes and findings, and ideas or practices that could be adopted by others before the end of May, 2021 for the additional $200 per team.
+- By the end of Spring Quarter 22 (June 13, approx.), prepare a zoom workshop or poster session to share outcomes and findings, and ideas or practices that could be adopted by others (stipends will be provided for this; this step is not required).

 CIPE proposal review criteria